What is a board certified Mohs surgeon?

 Can there be complications?

 There are some minor complications that may occur after Mohs surgery.
 A small red area may develop surrounding your wound.
 This is normal and does not necessarily indicate infection.
-However, if this redness persists or worsens in two days or the wound begins to drain pus, you should notify Dr. Babcock immediately.
+However, if this redness persists or worsens or the wound begins to drain pus, you should notify Dr. Babcock or seek care in an urgent care immediately.
 Itching and redness around the wound, especially in areas where adhesive tape has been applied, are common and not an infection.
 If this occurs, apply over-the-counter hydrocortisone and call our office.
 Swelling and bruising are very common following Mohs surgery, particularly when it is performed around the eyes.
-It is common for one or both eyes to swell shut 1-3 days after surgery.
+Occasionally, one or both eyelids can swell shut if surgery is performed in the region.
 This usually subsides within four to five days after surgery and may be decreased by the use of an ice pack in the first 48 hours.
+Please call the office if this happens.
 At times, the area surrounding your operative site will be numb to the touch.
 This area of anesthesia (numbness) may persist for several months or longer.
 In some instances, it may be permanent.

 Although every effort will be made to offer the best possible cosmetic result, you will be left with a scar.
 The scar can be minimized by the proper care for your wound.
 We will discuss wound care in detail with you and give you Wound Care Information Sheets that will explicitly outline how to take care of whatever type of wound you have.